Term

 feature

-Replace By Fee (RBF) is a feature in Bitcoin that allows an unconfirmed transaction in the mempool to be replaced by another transaction that includes a higher mining fee.
-This feature is used to expedite transaction confirmation during periods of high network congestion.
+Replace By Fee (RBF) is a node policy in Bitcoin that allows an unconfirmed transaction in the mempool to be replaced by another transaction that includes a higher mining fee.
+It is used to expedite confirmation during periods of congestion.
 RBF works by using the same inputs as the original transaction but offering miners a greater incentive through higher fees to include the replacement transaction in the next block instead of the original.

 RBF BTC